-- FP div/sqrt
+- FP/ASIMD floating-point div/sqrt

-- FP convert and rounding
+- FP/ASIMD convert and rounding instructions that do not write to general purpose registers

 - ASIMD integer mul/mac

-- ASIMD reduction.
+- ASIMD integer reduction

-In addition to the regions mentioned in the table above, all floating point and ASIMD instructions can fast forward to FP and ASIMD stores.
+In addition to the regions mentioned in the table above, all instructions in regions 1 and 2 can fast forward to FP/ASIMD stores, FP/ASIMD vector to integer register transfers and ASIMD converts that write to general purpose registers.

-More special notes about the forwarding region in Table 4-1:
+More special notes about the forwarding region in table 4-1:

-- Fast forwarding will not occur in AArch32 mode if the consuming register's width is greater than that of the producer. - Element sources used by FP multiply and multiply-accumulate operations cannot be consumers. - Complex ASIMD shift by immediate/register and shift accumulate instructions cannot be producers (see section 3.15) in region 1. - ASIMD extract narrow, saturating instructions cannot be producers (see section 3.17) in region 1. - ASIMD absolute difference accumulate and pairwise add and accumulate instructions cannot be producers (see section 3.15) in region 1. - For FP producer-consumer pairs, the precision of the instructions should match (single, double or half) in region 2. - Pair-wise FP instructions cannot be producers or consumers in region 2.
+- Fast forwarding will not occur in AArch32 mode if the consuming register's width is greater than that of the producer. - Element sources (the non-vector operand in "by element" multiplies) used by ASIMD floatingpoint multiply and multiply-accumulate operations cannot be consumers. - Complex shift by immediate/register and shift accumulate instructions cannot be producers (see section 3.15) in region 1. - Extract narrow, saturating instructions cannot be producers (see section 3.17) in region 1.